camrobjones/spyke/readme.md

 - Run simulations asynchronously in the browser.
 - Plot voltage, current, and action potentials.
 - Drag and drop neurons on a scalable, pannable 2d map.

+Update: 20th Apr 2020

+- Create multiple neurons
+- Edit axon parameters
+- Add multiple dendrites
+- Attach stimulus to specific section and location of neuron
+- Connect neurons to each other
+    - Specify section and location of synapse on target neuron
+- Plot multiple neurons in different colors
+- More compact design of config options

 Roadmap